Homegear/HomegearWS/README.md

 The fourth parameter enables SSL, the fifth is the username and the last parameter the password.

+When session authentication is enabled, set the PHP session ID as user name.
+Make sure to set the PHP session variable "user" to the correct user name as this variable is retrieved by Homegear.

 ### Set callback functions

 There are three callback functions you can set: